 - Made by Red Cross

 My Review: If you’re looking for straight value this charger by Esky is a steal!
 It has hand crank and solar power capabilities.

-The brightness of the flashlight on point considering you wouldn’t want a hand crank device to be too bright (it would draw too much power).
+The brightness of the flashlight is on point considering you wouldn’t want a hand crank device to be too bright (it would draw too much power).

 Along with the hand crank phone charger function, you also get the flashlight, radio, and a 2.5mm output mini USB charging cable, 1 2.5mm connector to USB converter, Esky weather radio warranty card, user manual.